epfl-ada/ada-2022-project-datamineurs/README.md

-# TITLE
+# Trendy topics during lockdown: Netflix and chill or dream of escape ?

 ## Data story

-Please, visit our website using the following [link](https://jeanmichel3000.github.io/ada-template-website/project):
+Please, visit our website using the following [link](https://jeanmichel3000.github.io/ada-template-website/project).

 ## Abstract